iamjenetzler/pbifinanceml/README.md

   - Create a workspace for each hackathon user
   - Assign dedicated capacity to workspaces
   - Assign hackathon user as contributor to workspace (1:1)
+  - NB: this script needs to be run using -NoProfile (From cmd, Powershell.exe -NoProfile -File)